By IBRAHIM BARZAK and IAN DEITCH

 In one instance, the militants were found with tranquilizers and handcuffs, indicating they "intended to abduct Israelis," according to the military.

-In Israel, a Gaza rocket killed a man near the southern city of Dimona and wounded four people, police said, marking the second Israeli civilian casualty from the fighting.
+In Israel, a Gaza rocket killed a man near the southern city of Dimona and wounded four people, police spokesman Micky Rosenfeld said, marking the second Israeli civilian casualty from the fighting.
+An Israeli soldier was killed after the start of the ground operation, probably from friendly fire.

 Casualties could mount quickly if the military moves deeper into urban areas.